gilstero/EmoryExchange/README.md

 1. **Account Creation**
    - Sign up using your Emory University email to verify community membership.
-   - Create a profile with optional details like major, interests, and skills.
+   - Create a profile with an optional profile picture.

 2. **Browsing and Posting**
    - Search for tutoring services, marketplace items, or offered/requested services.